saeediitb/Saeed_GitHub/Git_upload.md

 6. git add -all if one want to add all file
 7. type a massage: git commit -m "Not working code Commit"

-8. git push -u origin main for upload
+8. git push -u origin main, for upload